manorrock/aegean/README.md

 > `/root/.manorrock/aegean/repositories` directory to point to the current directory so
 > we can persist the Git repositories outside of the container.

+Note you can find the available tags on [Docker Hub](https://hub.docker.com/r/manorrock/aegean)

 ## Verify the server is up and running

 To verify the container is up and running execute the command below: